schmaustech/assisted-installer-pxe-blog/README.md

 EOF
 ~~~

-Now let's create the mirror configuration on the hub cluster:
+Now we will apply the mirror configuration on the hub cluster:

 ~~~bash
 $ oc create -f kni20-mirror-config.yaml
 configmap/kni20-mirror-config created
 ~~~

 For Assisted Installer we need to create an agent service configuration resource that will tell the operator how much storage we need for the various components like database and filesystem.
 It will also define which OpenShift versions to maintain.
-However since we are going to use PXE as our discovery boot method we have also added in the iPXEHTTPRoute option.
-This will enable and expose HTTP routes that will serve up the required artifacts.
+However since we are going to use PXE as our discovery boot method we have also added in the iPXEHTTPRoute option set to enabled (by default it is disabled).
+This will enable and expose HTTP routes that will serve up the required PXE artifacts.

 ~~~bash
 $ cat << EOF > ~/kni20-agentserviceconfig.yaml